-Yamaha Music Manufacturing Japan Corporation, which is located within Yamaha Corporation’s Toyooka Factory, conducts the production of wind instruments.
+Yamaha Music Manufacturing Japan Corporation, which is located within the Yamaha Corporation Toyooka Factory, conducts the production of wind instruments.
 Wastewater containing chemical substances from the wind instrument production process at this company is detoxified before being released into waterways.
 The impact of such factory wastewater is evaluated using the bioresponsive Whole Effluent Toxicity method,* and these evaluations have confirmed that the impact on ecosystems is minimal.

-- * The Whole Effluent Toxicity is a wastewater management method that evaluates whether wastewater from factories and business sites is harmful to ecosystems by measuring the impact on the existence, growth, and reproduction of aquatic organisms, such as algae, water fleas, and fish in diluted wastewater.
+- * The Whole Effluent Toxicity method is a wastewater management method that evaluates whether wastewater from factories and business sites is harmful to ecosystems by measuring the impact on the existence, growth, and reproduction of aquatic organisms, such as algae, water fleas, and fish in diluted wastewater.

 Preservation of Forests and Natural Environments

 Over the period spanning from fiscal 2006 to fiscal 2017, Yamaha Corporation and six local Indonesian subsidiaries carried out Yamaha Forest activities in the form of planting saplings in Indonesia, thus contributing to the regional society.